richnologies/ngx-stripe/projects/ngx-stripe/README.md

 Learn how to use `ngx-stripe` on the **new** [docs site](https://ngx-stripe.dev/docs) 🤓

-## Notice (Feb 13th 2024)
+## Notice (Jun 18th 2024)

-We would like to inform you that we have updated the library to support Stripe V3 from version 17.1.0 onwards.
+We would like to inform you that we have updated the library to support Stripe V4 from version 18.1.0 onwards.
 This is a major version upgrade, but it's not a significant change and should not cause any issues.

 We are keeping the library versioning in line with Angular majors, which upgrade more often than Stripe, and as a result, we are deviating from the semver standard.
 We believe this approach will provide a better experience in the long run.